Introduction to AWS Deep Learning

 - Amazon Augmented AI(A2I) can implement human view workflows with a single click and is seamlessly integrated with other AI services provided by AWS to perform the above.
 It also provides built-in workflows for text extraction and image moderation uses.

 - Amazon Textract is another AWS service that is used in preprocessing data for deep learning models.
 It extracts text and data from scanned documents.
 It is a fast and efficient process that requires no templates to be maintained and is highly accurate.

 - Amazon Rekognition is another AWS service to add image and video analytics for deep learning models.
 It is highly scalable and requires no machine learning expertise for its usage.

 - AWS Lambda is another service that allows the running of deep learning models without provisioning or managing servers.
 It can be scaled and the model can be re-run from other provided services.
 Also, it can be called directly from any web or mobile application.

-- The above AWS services are integrated in what is called a pipeline which is used to build, train and deploy a model.
-The pipeline creation workflow is created using a devops framework called Kubernetes.
+- The above AWS services are integrated into what is called a pipeline which is used to build, train and deploy a model.
+The pipeline creation workflow is created using a DevOps framework called Kubernetes.
 This helps in building scalable workflows on AWS Docker-based containers.

 Applications of AWS Deep Learning Framework

-Below are the different applications of AWS deep learning framework:
+Below are the different applications of the AWS deep learning framework:

 1. Natural Language Processing